signalfx/splunk-forwarder/signalfx-forwarder-app/README.md

    token and your ingest URL, if not in the US0 realm.
 The form of the URL is `https://ingest.<YOUR_REALM>.signalfx.com`.

-3. You can now use the custom search commands "tosfx" and "streamtosfx"
+3. You can now use the custom search command "tosfx".

 **Note** Setup can be re-ran via "Manage apps" and selecting "set up" for the app.